skeeto/skeeto.github.com/_posts/2016-09-02-Two-Years-as-a-High-School-Mentor.markdown

 each project.
 Until he started earning a college intern pay (post-graduation), I had no ability to make him do anything he didn't want to do.
 I could only rely on his motivation.
-Fortunately what motives him is what also motivates me, so to find the framing for that motivation I only had to imagine myself in his shoes.
+Fortunately what motivates him is what also motivates me, so to find the framing for that motivation I only had to imagine myself in his shoes.

 ### A Comment on Respect